The Letter People: Television series

+lan J. Pratt, Ph.D., a director and vice-president of NDE, Inc. approached KETC-TV, a PBS affiliate in St. Louis, Missouri, about creating a TV series based on the escapades of the Letter People.
+After five pilot programs were produced, Dr. Pratt approached the Council of Great City Schools (the 20 largest school districts in the US).
+Eventually, with the cooperation of the superintendents of the Council, NDE, and KETC-TV, a joint venture commenced.
+The series was originally planned to comprise 120 15-minute episodes, but only 60 were produced.
+Despite this, it became extremely popular nationwide among children who were learning to read.
+To ensure phonetic and linguistic accuracy in the television production process, Ruth Lerner from NDE served as the Editorial Supervisor.
+Pratt was the Curriculum Consultant for the TV series.
+Tom McDonough of KETC-TV was the series' writer-director.
 While thousands of children were learning about the Letter People in school, thousands of others were being exposed to them through the television series based on the program.
-The show was produced by PBS member station KETC in St. Louis, Missouri, and the show first went into production in 1972.
-The show was extremely popular with children, and it quickly spread to other television stations across the country, via syndication, mainly to PBS and educational stations.
-The television series premiered on March 13, 1974.
+The show was extremely popular with children, and it quickly spread to over 105 other television stations across the country, via syndication, mainly to PBS and educational stations.
+The television series premiered on March 12, 1974.

-The Letter People consists of 60 episodes.
-In each 15-minute installment, the Letter People (relatively primitive puppets) undertake various adventures in Letter People Land, a dark, featureless place populated by strange people and creatures.
+The Letter People (relatively primitive puppets) undertake various adventures in Letter People Land, a dark, featureless place populated by strange people and creatures.
 Episodes usually focus on introducing new Letter People or new sounds formed by combining two Letter People together (such as /CH/ or /OU/).
 Other episodes take the Letter People to more exotic (though still featureless) locales such as outer space (eventually, the show would include more standard scenery, like cityscapes, meadows, Miss O's opera house, etc.), while a few highlight the characters' conflicts over various sounds (such as Mister C fighting Mister K for his sound).
 Another common feature of the show is the Catching Game, which is a game show hosted by Monty Swell (who is a character based on Monty Hall) where the Letter People must form words by positioning themselves correctly side-by-side.